Huda Changes The Game

 Attending and covering fabulous parties sounds like a pretty lucrative job.
 Kattan moved to a place that is considered the pinnacle of luxury and innately beautiful.

 Huda did not have stable employment after graduating from makeup school in the US.
-In fact, it would be a couple of years before she landed a gig with Revlon as a makeup artist.
+It would be a couple of years before she landed a gig with Revlon as a makeup artist.

 All of this was long before her quest to make her blog into a brand.
 Due to her openness about her struggles, Kattan says that she would keep busy and build her makeup portfolio by doing her friend's makeup, going to beauty events, and blogging about the makeup sessions and events afterward.